top of page

 Nesters Logo.jpg

-Yes that’s right!
-If we can’t eat it, it is composted in People For a Healthy Community’s gardens and used to nourish and fertilize the produce that we grow once again to support our programs:
+If it is unfit for human consumption, it is composted in the gardens of People For a Healthy Community and utilized to fertilize and feed the vegetables we grow again to fund our programs.

 Supporting Food Security In Our Community